AnataAria/hyprdotfiles/README.md

 This repository contains my personal configuration files for setting up my Wayland desktop environment.
 It is designed around **Hyprland**, and features a highly customized and minimal workflow using **fish** shell, **Eww** widgets, **Swww**, and **WezTerm** as my terminal emulator.
 These dotfiles aim for a balance of aesthetics, performance, and productivity, tailored to my everyday needs. 🎀

+> [!NOTE]
+> This config is already been made for my daily use with hyprland arch only.
+> If you want to use this for daily use, please config it for your daily suitable.
 ---

 ## ✨ Features